 - Statistics / Weather / Helpful Links

 Looking for Longview Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Northwest Missouri’s Longview Lake is one of the recreational focal points of Jackson County Parks and Recreation.
 The 930-acre lake lies amid 4,852-acre Longview Lake Park and provides outdoor amenities for nearly every purpose.
 Built for flood control, recreation, wildlife and fish conservation, Longview Lake demonstrates the best aspects of a federal and local shared project.
 Part of the Little Blue River Project, Congress first approved funding the dam and reservoir in 1968.
 When the project officially opened in 1986, many of the recreational facilities were already developed and ready for visitors.

 Just a few miles southeast of Kansas City and near the growing suburban community of Lee’s Summit, Longview Lake is the destination for boating, swimming, fishing and camping.
 Boating here is great fun, with water skiing, jet skiing, tubing, pontooning and sailing all on the menu.
 All boats and motors must have a county boat sticker attached, and certain restrictions are in place.
 Windsurfing is only allowed Monday through Thursday and prohibited on Fridays, weekends and holidays.
 Stand-up paddle boards are not permitted.
 A full-service concession marina rents pontoon boats and fishing boats, sells dockside gas, rents overnight slips and supplies fishing tackle, bait and boating supplies.
 Two public boat ramps allow launching for a fee.